 His face became the universal emblem of armed rebellion, a Marxist doctor who helped ignite a revolution in Cuba and beyond.

-Ernesto Guevara was an Argentine medical student whose motorcycle journey across a poverty-stricken Latin America radicalized him.
-He met Fidel Castro in Mexico and became a pivotal, ruthless commander in the Cuban Revolution, known for his strategic brilliance and unyielding discipline.
-After the revolution's success, he served as a bank president and industrial minister, but his true calling was fomenting global insurrection.
-He vanished from Cuba to fight in the Congo and finally in Bolivia, where his capture and execution cemented his status as a martyr.
-More than a guerrilla, his writings on revolutionary theory and his appropriated image transformed him into a complex, enduring symbol of anti-establishment fervor.
+Ernesto Guevara, a medical student from Argentina, rode a motorcycle across a poverty-stricken Latin America and emerged a radical.
+He met Fidel Castro in Mexico and became a ruthless commander in the Cuban Revolution, directing guerrilla strategy with unyielding discipline.
+After the revolution's success, he served as bank president and industrial minister, but his true calling was fomenting global insurrection.
+He vanished from Cuba to fight in the Congo and finally in Bolivia, where his capture and execution transformed him into a martyr.
+More than a guerrilla, his writings on revolutionary theory and his appropriated image made him a complex, enduring symbol of anti-establishment fervor.

 1928–1945